-It’s not like absolutely nothing happens in these movies, it’s more like nothing happens in the traditional sense of Hollywood storytelling.
-These movies (most of them indie films) feature no real story or major plot points, but are more artistic in nature.
-Sure, not a lot happens as far as the story goes, but it's all about the feel of it, right?!
+It’s not like absolutely nothing happens in these movies; it’s just that there are no big displays of action, obvious plots, gut-wrenching excitement or character arcs that seem larger than life.
+These movies (most of them independent films) feature no discernable story or plot points, but rather offer a more abstract approach to film.
+So, even though the meaning may not be obvious, you may enjoy them because it's all about the feel of it, right?!
 Right.
-These are the best movies where nothing happens, but will totally make you think.
+These are the best movies where nothing may happen, but they will entertain you anyway.

-In 99% of the movies you see in theaters, there is one main plot line that drives the narrative forward in order to achieve a single goal.
-Every scene, every bit of dialogue, and every character is in place for the sole purpose of progressing towards the climax of one story’s conclusion.
+Most theatrical releases feature at least one main plot that drives the narrative forward to achieve a single goal.
+Every scene, bit of dialogue, and character is placed to progress towards the movie's climax and subsequent ending.
 That goal may be to find the gold, win the big game, solve the murder case, make it off the island, finish the musical to a standing ovation, or save the day.

-However, there is a small set of films, usually independent films released outside of the studio system, that defy this formulaic traditional Hollywood structure.
-The films on this list are not defined by one single narrative plot line with the end result of achieving a singular goal.
-These films are not interested in the same generic stories and arcs that we’ve seen a million times.
-These films are instead concerned with examining aspects like the human condition, or deconstructing a complicated relationship with real dialogue.
+However, there is a small set of films, usually independent, that defy this formulaic Hollywood structure.
+The films on this list are not defined by one single plot line or result that achieves a singular goal.
+They are not interested in the same generic stories shown repeatedly in cinema.
+Rather, this list is full of movies that examine abstract concepts, such as exploration of the human condition or the deconstruction of complicated interpersonal relationships.

 Upvote the best movies in which nothing happens below and start the discussion about these films' themes and ideas in the comments section!

-This 1993 Linklater coming of age comedy is set in 1976.
-The film follows a group of Texas teenagers on their last day of school.
-There is some hazing, a little weed smoking, and a whole lotta drinking.
-The film is a simple day-in-the-life tale of high school students celebrating the birth of summer.
+This 1993 coming-of-age comedy is set in 1976 and follows a group of Texas teenagers on their last day of school.
+There is some hazing, smoking (and not just cigarettes), and a ton of drinking.
+The film is a simple day-in-the-life tale of high school students celebrating the start of summer.
 And yes, "it would be a lot cooler if you did."

 Directed by: Richard Linklater